juristr/fabiangosebrink.github.io/_posts/2016-08-27-how-to-set-up-angular-2-and-webpack-in-visual-studio-with-asp-net-core.md

 ### The new project

-Select “File" --> "New Project”
+Select "File" --> "New Project”

 ![How to set up Angular 2 and Webpack in Visual Studio with ASP.NET Core]({{site.baseurl}}assets/articles/wp-content/uploads/2016/08/Clipboard01.jpg)